Introduction to AOI Programming

 AOI stands for Automated Optical Inspection.
 It scans PCBs with high-resolution cameras.
 Software analyzes images against programmed criteria.
 This method detects defects faster than manual inspection.

 AOI matters in PCB manufacturing because it ensures compliance with quality standards.
 Electrical engineers design circuits that demand precision.
 Defects like bridging or opens can cause failures in operation.
 AOI catches these issues before assembly advances.
+For real-world examples of defects AOI systems catch in production, see our visual guide to common PCB defects detected by AOI equipment.

 Standards define acceptability criteria.
 IPC-A-600 specifies bare board visual standards.
 IPC-A-610 covers assembled boards.
 These guide AOI programming.
 Without proper AOI software guide, inspections miss critical faults.
 Factories report higher first-pass yields with tuned AOI programs.